Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Looking for something to watch on the plane/train heading on this hiking trip?
 You can watch the documentary Balandrau, frozen hell.
 It tells the story of different mountaineer groups skiing and climbing in the area in December 2000.
 All of a sudden, a violent blizzard came and claimed the lives of ten of them.

 This documentary is the first-person account of those who survived.
-It’s a tough and touching documentary and a reminder that nature can be unpredictable, and we must be as prepared as possible for unexpected events.
+It’s a harsh and touching reminder that nature can be unpredictable and that we must be as prepared as possible for unexpected events.

 Coma de Vaca to Ulldeter, 6 km hike, 534 m+, 294 m-